-Marketing has gone Digital.
+Marketing Has Gone Digital.
 Have You?

 *Source: Forrester Research Inc.

-Students are instructed by dedicated SHU faculty — leaders in their field who provide cutting-edge research to conferences and global publications — as well senior-level practitioners who bring their real-time experience into the classroom.
+Our graduate students in digital marketing are instructed by dedicated SHU faculty — leaders in their field who provide cutting-edge research to conferences and global publications — as well senior-level practitioners who bring their real-time experience into the classroom.
 Backed by this team of experts, students become proficient in the latest digital marketing techniques and apply these skills through high-profile, hands-on projects for real companies.
 For instance, a team of students recently assumed the role of PepsiCo’s brand management team to develop and execute new digital media campaigns.

 |Follow Us On:|

 The 36-credit MSDM degree operates on a trimester schedule and can be completed in 15 months by attending class two nights a week.
 Or, for added flexibility, students may opt to attend one class per week over a longer period of time.
 Courses are offered weekday evenings at SHU's new, state-of-the art Stamford Graduate Center in Landmark Square.